kiffpuppygames/kiff-math/README.md

 # Status
 The library currently has base support for quaternions and 3d vectors.

-# Benchmarks (ZMath Comparison)

-### Test Case 1: Average value over 6 Runs of 500,000,000 iterations each, results may vary based on specs

-### Benchmakrs: *(Average value over 5 Runs of 500,000,000 iterations each, results may vary based on specs.)*
+# Benchmarks: *(Average value over 5 Runs of 500,000,000 iterations each, results may vary based on specs.)*

 #### Github Action:
 ##### Quaternions: